Tenant Protection Vouchers

 Tenant Based Vouchers

-Enables very low income families to lease safe, decent, and affordable privately owned and rental housing.
+Enables low income families to lease safe, decent, and affordable privately owned and rental housing.

 Mainstream vouchers provide funding to assist non-elderly persons with disabilities.